Genealogy: Establishing identity

 Royal families, both historically and in modern times, keep records of their genealogies in order to establish their right to rule and determine who will be the next sovereign.
 For centuries in various cultures, one's genealogy has been a source of political and social status.

 Some countries and indigenous tribes allow individuals to obtain citizenship based on their genealogy.
 In Ireland and in Greece, for example, an individual can become a citizen if one of their grandparents was born in that country, regardless of their own or their parents' birthplace.
 In societies such as Australia or the United States, by the 20th century, there was growing pride in the pioneers and nation-builders.
 Establishing descent from these was, and is, important to lineage societies, such as the Daughters of the American Revolution and The General Society of Mayflower Descendants.
 Modern family history explores new sources of status, such as celebrating the resilience of families that survived generations of poverty or slavery, or the success of families in integrating across racial or national boundaries.
 Some family histories even emphasize links to celebrity criminals, such as the bushranger Ned Kelly in Australia.

 Legal and forensic research

 Lawyers involved in probate cases do genealogy to locate heirs of property.

 Detectives may perform genealogical research using DNA evidence to identify victims of homicides or perpetrators of crimes.

 Scholarly research

-Historians and geneticists may carry out genealogical research to gain a greater understanding of specific topics in their respective fields, and some may employ professional genealogists in connection with specific aspects of their research.
+Historians and geneticists may carry out genealogical research to gain a greater understanding of specific topics in their respective fields, some others may employ professional genealogists in connection with specific aspects of their research.
 They also publish their research in peer-reviewed journals.

 The introduction of postgraduate courses in genealogy in recent years has given genealogy more of an academic focus, with the emergence of peer-reviewed journals in this area.
 Scholarly genealogy is beginning to emerge as a discipline in its own right, with an increasing number of individuals who have obtained genealogical qualifications carrying out research on a diverse range of topics related to genealogy, both within academic institutions and independently.

+Genealogical Science is a discipline that does not depend on historical studies or source criticism, and aims to elucidate the true composition of kinship across generations, to clarify the typologies, tendencies, and changes of phenomena relating to genealogies and pedigrees, and to compile and construct genealogical compilations, encyclopedias, and other databases.
+The world's first comprehensive theoretical system of genealogical science has been constructed by Yuya Kinoshita.